julianrupp/tswlairmgr/README.md

 Using
 -----
-Click the **?** button in the upper right corner of the app to display an usage guide.
-Click the button again to get back to the app itself.
+Click the **Help** tab in the upper right corner of the app to display an usage guide.

 Distributing